bugout-dev/sauron/README.md

 [`kind`](https://github.com/kubernetes-sigs/kind) or
 [`minikube`](https://kubernetes.io/docs/tasks/tools/install-minikube/).

-Assuming you have a Kuberentes cluster on which you can try this out, point your `kubectl` at that cluster (`kubectl config use-context` if necessary) and run the following commands from the root of this repository:
+Assuming you have a Kubernetes cluster on which you can try this out, point your `kubectl` at that cluster (`kubectl config use-context` if necessary) and run the following commands from the root of this repository:
 ```